As a hypnotherapist in London, a question I am occasionally asked is: “Have you ever seen Trance – and is hypnosis really like that?”

-For those who’ve not seen or heard about it, Trance is a classic heist movie by Danny Boyle starring James McAvoy & Rosario Dawson.
-The plot involves a multi-million pound painting that gets stolen by James McAvoy, who promptly forgets where he’s hidden it.
+For those who’ve not seen or heard about it, Trance was a 2013 heist movie by Danny Boyle starring James McAvoy & Rosario Dawson.
+The plot involves a multi-million pound painting that gets stolen by McAvoy’s character, who promptly forgets where he’s hidden it.
 Under fear for his own life, he chooses a glamorous hypnotherapist in London to help him recover where the painting is hidden.

 After that, all manner of twists and turns take place.
-Some dramatic, some realistic and some super-crazy!
+Some dramatic, some realistic and some frankly bizarre.
 So, how do you separate fact from fiction?
-To help (and without giving the plot away), here are some answers to questions that the film brings up:
+To help, here are some answers to questions that the film brings up:

-1. Can you remember things you’ve forgotten with hypnotherapy?
 It’s possible, yes.
-We all experience this, all of the time when trying to remember the details of something that happened and then it ‘popping’ into our head hours later.
-Well that’s your unconscious mind taking its time to retrieve the memory.
+In fact, we’ve all experienced this.
+You know when when you are trying to remember the details of something that happened and then it ‘pops’ into our head hours later?
+That’s your unconscious mind taking its time to retrieve the memory.
 A fancy name for this is ‘incubation’.
 As a hotline to the unconscious, hypnosis allows that memory, event or set of keys to be accessed incredibly quickly.

 The second reason is ethics.
-A qualified and registered (always, always check) hypnotherapist is simply not going to do this in the same way as a GP or Dentist wouldn’t make you do something you didn’t want to.
+A qualified and registered (always check!) hypnotherapist is simply not going to do this – in just the same way a GP or dentist wouldn’t make you do something you didn’t want to do.
 And should your unconscious mind detect anything untoward, you would simply awaken from your trance, be totally aware of everything that you were unhappy with and leave.

-Now you may think, ‘what about those people who turn into barking dogs on stage’?
-Well, they are going to a show and have volunteered to go on stage.
-Stage hypnosis bears very little relation to therapy – it is a show, an act and people who attend for entertainment are quite happy and perfectly safe doing so.
+But what about those people who turn into barking dogs on stage?
+This isn’t clinical hypnotherapy.
+These people are going to a show and have volunteered to go on stage.
+Stage hypnosis bears very little relation to therapy – it is an act and people who attend for entertainment are quite happy and perfectly safe doing so.

-As with all films there is a lot of poetic licence involved, focusing on extremes and that makes for good entertainment.
-And if you’ve seen it and want to know the answer to the questions I’ve not had the time to cover my answers are:
+As with all films, there is a lot of poetic licence involved in Trance, which focuses on extremes – and that makes for good entertainment.
+If you’ve seen it and want to know the answer to the questions I’ve not had the time to cover my answers are:

 - Yes you can find them